ram037/project-2-air-quality/README.md

 * Omar Eltorai

 # Due Date
-Tuesday, December 3, 2019
+Thursday, December 5, 2019

 # Topic
-Air quality in the US
+Air Quality Index and Ozone in the US

 # Objective
 Explore the historical air quality in the US by year and location (state, county, etc.).